Sync content from a cloud folder to Azure App Service

 All the officially supported deployment methods make changes to the files in the

 /home/site/wwwroot folder of your app.
-These files are the same ones that are run in production.
+These files are used to run your app.
 Therefore, the deployment can fail because of locked files.
-The app in production may also behave unpredictably during deployment, because not all the files updated at the same time.
+The app may also behave unpredictably during deployment, because not all the files updated at the same time.
+This is undesirable for a customer-facing app.
 There are a few different ways to avoid these issues:

 - Stop your app or enable offline mode for your app during deployment.
 For more information, see Deal with locked files during deployment.